Hiring Costs at Every Level

 Insurance will make up at least 15% of your total hiring cost for a new employee.
 Insurance will make up at least 15% of your total hiring cost for a new employee.
 Unemployment insurance and cobra will cost you money, especially if you have high attrition rates.
 Don’t overlook this factor when estimating your costs.

 Employees who resign or are terminated will potentially look for ways to be compensated for perceived wrongs.
-These legal costs can be in the tens of thousands to settle.
+They add to the true cost of recruiting and should be included when evaluating your total recruitment cost.
 To fight even frivolous claims could cost you hundreds of thousands.
 Be sure to have all your legal documentation to fight frivolous wages, unemployment, and other legal claims.

 Also, find ways to help these employees terminate themselves by setting clear performance expectations, those who can meet those expectations will often let themselves go peacefully.